helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 ### How Transmit Reward Scaling is Used

-Its very important to understand that this is not a reward scaling for ALL rewards a hotspot will receive, it is scaling for a specific transmission and it effects the witnesses and transmitter.
+Its very important to understand that this is not a reward scaling for ALL rewards a Hotspot will receive, it is scaling for a specific transmission and it effects the witnesses and transmitter.
-Hotspots with low transmit reward scaling can still be very high earners if they can witness hotspots with high transmit reward scaling.
+Hotspots with low transmit reward scaling can still be very high earners if they can witness Hotspots with high transmit reward scaling.
 This will work best when implemented in conjunction with beaconing and a change in reward distribution that gives the bulk of challenge rewards to RF receivers (witnesses) not transmitters.
 There is a separate proposal for details of beaconing in [HIP 15](https://github.com/helium/HIP/blob/master/0015-beaconing-rewards.md).

-So for each transmit, the transmitting hotspot’s reward will be based on the number of witnesses and then scaled by its own transmit reward scale.
+So for each transmit, the transmitting Hotspot’s reward will be based on the number of witnesses and then scaled by its own transmit reward scale.
 For witnesses, they will receive a portion of reward based on the number of witnesses scaled by the transmitter’s reward scale.
 To better describe the relationship two example distributions are shown below: